Ascend/ascend-deployer/README.en.md

 ## <a name="parameter">Install Parameter Description</a>

 Select corresponding parameters to install the software.
-The command format is as follows:
+The command likes `./install.sh [options]`.
-`./install.sh [options]`
 The following table describes the parameters.
 You can run the `./install.sh --help` command to view the options of the following parameters.

 | Parameter                         | Description                                                                                                                                                                    |